TianpeiLuke/CodeLib/src/dynamic_programming/README.md

   2. __Sharing of resources (overlapping subproblems)__

-    The successive subproblems share resources (e.g. sharing of hidden states, the optimal value of previous subproblem, or intermedia solution of previous problem)
+    The successive subproblems share resources (e.g. sharing of hidden states, the optimal value of previous subproblem, or intermedia solution of previous problem).
+The subproblems should have smaller state space, and can be solved using recursion over and over again __without generating new problem__.

     The _dependency_ of subproblems to master problem can be describled as __trees__.
 Note that due to repeating structure, many intermediate subproblems are exactly the same.